zotsf/sfcc-page-designer-custom-editors/README.md

 # sfcc-page-designer-custom-editors

 A custom cartridge for Salesforce Commerce Cloud page designer custom editors.
+This presumes that you understand SFRA and the page designer architecture and how to work with custom cartridges.

 Current breakout editors:
 - Accordion